xiangyuT/raylight/README.md

 - [ComfyUI Worksplit branch](https://github.com/comfyanonymous/ComfyUI/tree/worksplit-multigpu)
   Splits workload at the CFG level, not at the tensor level.
-  Since most workflows use `CFG=1.0`, this approach provides limited performance gains.
+  Since most workflows use `CFG=1.0` like Wan with Lora, this approach provides limited use cases.

 - **Raylight**
   Provides both tensor parallelism (USP) and model weight sharding (FSDP).